uit-hdl/code-overfit-detection-framework/README.md

 The UMAPs and linear probing from the paper are [here](http://github.com/uit-hdl/...).
 It's kept separate to make it easier to use as standalone tools.

 # Dataset
-The dataset is TCGA-LUSC and CPTAC.
-Both can be downloaded from official portals (I'm not giving a link since it keeps changing).
+The dataset is TCGA-LUSC.
+It can be downloaded from official portals (I'm not giving a link since it keeps changing).
 The annotations I used are in the [annotations folder](./annotations/).
-Note that for clinical annotations I used the work from [liu et al. (2018)](https://pubmed.ncbi.nlm.nih.gov/29625055/) The annotations are downloaded from the same datasets, look for "clinical" and "slide" which should give you two separate .tsv files.
+For clinical annotations, you only need to use the filename, but if you want extended clinical information I recommend download TCGA annotations here from [liu et al. (2018)](https://pubmed.ncbi.nlm.nih.gov/29625055/)
-Otherwise, a lot of the information is in the filename itself.
+The annotations are downloaded from the same datasets, look for "clinical" and "slide" which should give you two separate .tsv files.

 # Installation
 ```bash